MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 **Maximizing value:**

 Modernization is about maximizing value for your business.
 The goal is to make the biggest impact with the least amount of effort.
 The result of modernization is a digital transformation that reduces management burden, increases performance, and minimizes cost.
-The results of modernization are critical to driving growth.
+These outcomes are critical to driving growth.

 **Scope of modernization:**

 Modernization is a loaded term.
 It means different things to different people.
 So let’s define what we mean by modernization.

 Modernization is enhancing your workloads and the process to support those workloads.
 Let's address each aspect:

 1. *Process modernization* - Modernizing your process means adopting a DevOps methodology.
 Process modernization must come before you modernize your workloads.